A breakdown of each stage of work is available here (PDF)

 Lower speed limits

 The proposed changes to traffic infrastructure will also mean a lower speed limit in the CBD area.
-Currently speed limits are generally 50 km/h in the CBD; however, speed limits will be reduced to a 40 km/h limit.
+Currently speed limits are generally 50 km/h in the CBD; however, speed limits will be reduced to a 40 km/h limit in September 2020.